Intro

 - Business entity-level controls

-What Are the 3 Types of Internal Control for COSO?
+What Are the 3 Types of Internal Controls for COSO?

 When it was published in 1992, the COSO internal control framework established for the first time a standard, common definition of effective “internal control.”
 This definition refers to three types of risk management “objectives,” which is what a business hopes to achieve:

-Concerning the effectiveness and efficiency of entity operations including operational and financial performance goals and safeguarding assets against loss.
+It concerns the effectiveness and efficiency of entity operations, including operational and financial performance goals and safeguarding assets against loss.

-These objectives, form one face of the three-sided COSO “cube,” a three-dimensional model illustrating internal control from various perspectives.
-The other two dimensions depict “components,” what the entity needs to achieve the objectives and the organizational structure.
+These objectives form one face of the three-sided COSO “cube,” a three-dimensional model illustrating internal control from various perspectives.
+The other two dimensions depict “components,” what the entity needs to achieve its objectives, and the organizational structure.

-Ten years after the publication of the original COSO framework, in 2002, Congress enacted the Sarbanes-Oxley Act (SOX), which requires that U.S. publicly listed companies report on the effectiveness of their internal controls over financial reporting (ICFR) using a suitable framework.
-Many companies use COSO’s Integrated Control—Integrated Framework as their guide to SOX compliance, and may use the document’s appendix, The Illustrative Tools for Assessing Effectiveness of a System of Internal Control, for templates and scenarios to use when applying the COSO framework.
+Ten years after the publication of the original COSO framework, in 2002, Congress enacted the Sarbanes-Oxley Act (SOX), which requires that U.S. publicly listed companies report on the effectiveness of their ICFR using a suitable framework.
+Many companies use COSO’s Integrated Control—Integrated Framework to guide SOX compliance.
+They may utilize the document’s appendix, The Illustrative Tools for Assessing Effectiveness of a System of Internal Control, for templates and scenarios to use when applying the COSO framework.

 What are the COSO Coverage Areas?

-One of the three sides of the “COSO cube,” a three-dimensional illustration of how the COSO internal control framework may be applied, lists the areas of an entity to which COSO might be applied to achieve operational, financial, and compliance objectives:
+One of the three sides of the “COSO cube,” a three-dimensional illustration of how the COSO internal control framework may be applied, lists the areas of an entity to which COSO might be used to achieve operational financial and compliance objectives:

 ENTITY LEVEL